exoplatform/exo-documentation/docs/Manage-Documents.rst

 A popup of the documents drives appears allowing you to select a destination folder.

 .. note:: When uploading files from a space, the popup list folders of the space's drive, otherwise, it's your **Personal Documents**.
-          If you are uploading files in a space's activity stream, the select folder popup opens in space's drive.
+          space's drive.

 After selecting the files to upload from your hard disk, you can define a destination folder for each of them